fernanucm/PLBASIC/README.md

 	if `n<1` or `n>max` then no jump is performed and go to the next instruction.

 * `IF condition THEN [instructions|li]`
   If a condition is true (different from zero) then the following instructions are executed, or jump to the specified line number `li`.
-If the condition is false (equal to zero) then executions goes on to the next line.
+If the condition is false (equal to zero) then execution goes on to the next line.

 * `PRINT [ str or x[, or ; [etc…]] ]`
   If separated by `;` they are displayed next to the previous `;` if separated by `,` an 8-width tabulator is applied between values.
 Each numeric value is preceded by a space if positive or by a `-` if negative.